 Figure 8.
 Composites $(75^{th} \text{ percentile})$ of swh calculated using phases (a) A and (b) B of the EOF2 of u10 and (c) difference between the composites.
-The black dots represent areas where the difference between phases are within a 95% confidence level.
+The black dots represent areas where the difference between phases are within a 95% confidence level the wind fields resembling a cyclone centered at 30°S and 38°W during phase A, whereas a trough-like pattern indicates a cyclonic circulation (smoothed by the composite) eastward from SBB in phase B.